ritalat/proton-launcher-scripts/readme.txt

 proton_launcher.sh is intended to be used for a single program.
 By default it creates a separate wineprefix "proton/pfx" inside the directory where the script is placed.
-For a more general system-wide Wine replacement, check the "global" directory in this repo (soonTM).
+For a more general system-wide Wine replacement, check the "global" directory in this repo.

 Installation
 ------------